 The wood cabin floor is made of simulated wood.
+The step is made of teak.
+The step is finished with a high quality urethane finish that will provide years of protection with proper care and treatment.
 It is important to avoid tracking sand and dirt on the cabin floor and step.
 Sand and dirt acts like sand paper and will eventually sand off the finish in the traffic areas.
+The wood step can be sanded and refinished as necessary.